captainrobbo/wikijstest/test-plan.md

 * can we authenticate through extra external systems?
 Microsoft, google, Slack, Github and Facebook

 Authorisation:
-* can we restrict access (view and edit) to specific subdirectories for specific groups of users? *Yes, easy - you can define access for the Guest user to deny everything under a URL*
+* can we restrict access (view and edit) to specific subdirectories for specific groups of users? *Yes, easy - you can define access for the Guest user to deny everything under a URL> .
+Example:  [Staff Directory](staff/home)*

 Styling